NamanGupta-0509/BeyondtheBuzz/README.md

 - It correctly identified fraud transactions ____ out of _____ times.
 - It correctly identified legit transactions ____ out of _____ times.

-And the results on test.csv are posted in the repo
+And the results on test.csv are posted in the repo with name predictions.csv

+PS-
+There were so many possible combinations of parameters we could tweak that I couldn't stop playing with and learning how those affected my model.
+So, now I am overly intrigued with how to make models more accurate.
+I would really want your suggestions and feedback.

 ## Thanks:)